esraa9322/esraa9322/README.md

 ### Hello there 👋
+I am a Student at the Faculty of Computers and artificial Intelligence Cairo University and I am Interested in Computer Vision and Brain Computer Interfacing.

 <!--
 **esraa9322/esraa9322** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.